NOT MY FIRST RODEO

-Even though he lived a respectable life, he indicated he hadn’t been able to establish a distinguished career or write much of significance after suffering rheumatic fever.
+Even though he lived a respectable life, he indicated he couldn’t establish a distinguished career or write much after suffering rheumatic fever.
 I found it curious that he wouldn’t comment on whether this was his last life on earth.

 Eli’s previous life, at least the one he was willing to tell me about, seemed relatively robust, living much of his life as a sailor.
 When not at sea, he lived in Bordeaux and a few other Atlantic seaports in France.
 That might explain why he preferred Bordeaux wine and often recited specific French phrases after mentioning I frequently visited Paris.

-Mo confessed that while he was on earth, he remained undecided on the question of life after death, often wondering about his fate, especially during the later years.
-Even now, his perspectives on life often seemed curious and ambiguous, much like my Buddhist friend.
+Mo confessed that while on earth, he remained undecided on life after death, often wondering about his fate, especially during his later years.
+Even now, his perspectives on life often seemed a bit curious and ambiguous, much like my Buddhist friend.

 In one instance, he indicated he didn’t like the word reincarnation since too many misconceptions resulted when interpreting a multi-dimensional reality with a flat and linear paradigm.
-Instead, he preferred to use words such as bestowal instead of embodiment, which likely meant more than I understood.
+Instead, he preferred terms such as bestowal instead of embodiment, which I didn’t understand.

-When he suggested we are simultaneously bestowed with multiple lives in various dimensions outside of time, I said, ‘that made no sense and possibly the most irrational hypothesis I’ve ever heard.’
+He once suggested that we’re simultaneously bestowed with multiple lives in various dimensions outside of time.
+‘That made no sense,’ I said, ‘and possibly the most irrational hypothesis I’ve ever heard.’

 ‘And by what rational hypothesis do you now find yourself here, my friend?’ he asked.